bassalobre/next-ai-chatbot/README.md

-# next-ai-chatbot
+## Next AI ChatBot

-A chatbot using AI integrating with Open AI
+An interface using Next.js and to interact with the OpenAI API.